System Acceptance Review

 Video Dates

-*It is anticipated that only 36 teams will pass the SAR milestone and be invited to compete in the URC2023 Finals, although the judges may elect to change this number due to a variety of factors.
+*It is anticipated that only 36 teams will pass the SAR milestone and be invited to compete in the URC2024 Finals, although the judges may elect to change this number due to a variety of factors.
 This limit is due to logistical, timing, environmental and staffing constraints, and is required to maintain the quality of the competition for competing teams.
 There will not be a stand-by list in the event of teams withdrawing prior to the competition.
-The URC2023 Finals are also subject to change or cancellation due to the impacts of COVID-19.

-**In the SAR Science Plan teams are required to identify any hazardous materials planned for use, and also indicate if those chemical have been submitted for Pre-Approval consideration.
-Teams who are accepted to compete in the URC2023 finals will subsequently be required to explain how the hazardous materials will be used, as well as the safety measures being implemented (to include transportation to, and storage at, URC, as well as disposal).
+**In the SAR Science Plan teams are required to identify any hazardous materials planned for use.
+Teams who are accepted to compete in the URC2024 finals will subsequently be required to explain how the hazardous materials will be used, as well as the safety measures being implemented (to include transportation to, and storage at, URC, as well as disposal).
 Commercial Off The Shelf (COTS) systems with integrated safety measures from the original manufacturer will be looked upon more favorably by the judges and staff from a safety standpoint.

 Penalties